 - (a) For purposes of this rule, "dispute" means a concern, difficulty, or problem which needs resolution and which a customer or a person applying for service brings directly to the attention of the utility without the involvement of Staff or the Commission. - (b) A dispute may be initiated orally or in writing.
-Using the procedures found in rule 1301, a utility shall conduct a full and prompt investigation of all disputes concerning utility service. - (c) In accordance with the procedures in rule 1301, a utility shall conduct a full and prompt investigation of all informal complaints concerning utility service. - (d) A utility shall comply with all rules regarding the timelines for responding to informal complaints. - (e) If a current customer, or an applicant for service that is not a current customer, or a person applying for service is dissatisfied with the utility's proposed adjustment or disposition of a dispute, the utility shall inform the person, customer or person applying applicant for service of the right to make an informal complaint to the External Affairs section of the Commission and shall provide to the person, customer or the person applying applicant for service the address and toll free number of the Commission's External Affairs section. - (f) A utility shall keep a record of each informal complaint and of each dispute.
+Using the procedures found in rule 1301, a utility shall conduct a full and prompt investigation of all disputes concerning utility service. - (c) In accordance with the procedures in rule 1301, a utility shall conduct a full and prompt investigation of all informal complaints concerning utility service. - (d) A utility shall comply with all rules regarding the timelines for responding to informal complaints. - (e) If a customer or a person applying for service is dissatisfied with the utility's proposed adjustment or disposition of a dispute, the utility shall inform the customer or person applying for service of the right to make an informal complaint to the External Affairs section of the Commission and shall provide to the customer or the person applying for service the address and toll free number of the Commission.

+(f) A utility shall keep a record of each informal complaint and of each dispute.
 The record shall show the name and address of the initiating customer or person applying for service, the date and character of the issue, and the adjustment or disposition made.
 This record shall be open at all times to inspection by the person who initiated the informal complaint or dispute, by the Commission, and by Staff.